Clinical Neuroscience

 Module details: In this module, you will study the rapidly evolving field of clinical neuroimmunology, exploring cutting-edge concepts such as the brain as an immune organ.
 You will delve into topics like neurodegeneration, neurogenesis, and the immune system's interaction with the central nervous system.
 The module will highlight the interdisciplinary nature of the field, including epigenetics, stem cell biology, brain repair, and regenerative medicine, informing clinical practice and therapeutic interventions.

-Module details: In this module, you will develop critical thinking skills to interpret healthcare research effectively and apply it in nutrition practice.
-You will collect body composition data using methods commonly employed in healthcare settings, conduct data analysis, and evaluate the strengths and limitations of these techniques.
-This module will enhance your ability to assess research critically and apply data-driven insights to nutritional practice, preparing you for evidence-based decision-making in clinical and healthcare environments.
+Module details: In this module, you will develop critical thinking skills to interpret scientific research effectively and apply it for research in the topic of your studies.
+You will collect a set of data using methods commonly employed in scientific research settings, conduct data analysis, and evaluate the strengths and limitations of these techniques.
+This module will enhance your ability to assess research critically and apply data-driven insights to research questions, preparing you for evidence-based decision-making.

 Module details: In this module, you will collect data for three research projects, designed to develop your skills and broaden your knowledge.
 With lecturer-led guidance, you will engage in data collection and analysis, enhancing your research capabilities.
 You will select one project to present as both a scientific paper and a poster, strengthening your ability to communicate research findings effectively.
 This module will equip you with essential research skills, preparing you for evidence-based practice and scientific dissemination in nutrition and health.